citrusworx/WebEngine/docs/juice/juice-icons-brands.md

 ## Purpose

 `brands.scss` defines the FontAwesome Brand icon set using attribute selectors.
 Each entry maps an `icon` attribute value to a `mask-image` SVG asset.

+> These icons are based on the official FontAwesome brand collection.
+For more details, visit [FontAwesome Brands](https://fontawesome.com/icons?d=gallery&s=brands).

 ## How it works